andersblehr/JSONCache/README.md

 ```

 The foreign keys in the JSON data correspond to `toOne` relationships
 in Core Data.
-DataCache retrieves the `NSRelationshipDescription` for
+JSONCache retrieves the `NSRelationshipDescription` for
 each relationship, uses this to obtain the class of the target object,
 looks it up using the foreign key from the JSON dictionary, and
 establishes the relationship.

 ## Installation

-You can install DataCache using either
+You can install JSONCache using either
 [CocoaPods](http://cocoapods.org/) or
 [Carthage](https://github.com/Carthage/Carthage).

 ### CocoaPods

 ```
-pod 'DataCache', '~> 1'
+pod 'JSONCache'
 ```

 ### Carthage

 ```
-github "andersblehr/DataCache" ~> 1.0
+github "andersblehr/JSONCache" ~> 1.0
 ```

 ### Compatibility